alaraayan/sei-project-2/README.md

 ## Key Learnings

-The project was invaluable in terms of working as a pair and learn how other people approach code.
+The project was invaluable in terms of working as a pair and learning how other people approach code.

 We also didn't want to use Bulma at first but then decided to switch as we had limited time, which taught us to be adaptable.